goauthentik/authentik/website/docs/flow/executors/user-settings.md

 This executor only supports [**prompt**](../stages/prompt/) stages.
 If the configured flow contains another stage, a button will be shown to open the default executor.
 Because the stages in a flow can change during it execution, this executor will redirect the user to the default interface _if_ a non-supported stage is returned.

-To configure which flow is used for this, configure it in the tenant settings.
+To configure which flow is used for this, configure it in the brand settings.